Understanding Divine Law

 You might now be wondering, but what about the predominately Eastern religions, such as Buddhism, etc.?
 Because the religions are different in general, they have had a different approach when it comes to law.
-For instance, the vast majority, if not all of Eastern religious documents are moral guides which rulers in the past and governments use to shape their laws, rather than the religious texts explicitly mapping out what can be considered as a law itself.
+For instance, the vast majority, if not all of the Eastern religious documents are moral guides which rulers in the past and governments use to shape their laws, rather than the religious texts explicitly mapping out what can be considered as law itself.
 Therefore, the gods do not create law, it is human that creates law based on the guiding principles of their texts.

 Divine law was most prominent during the times of early Hebrews, as well as the Greeks.
 They believed that the word of God created societal and individual order, which a government could then use to take care of its citizens.

-In modern day, many of the laws that we follow are not all divine law.
-However, there are a good number that are.
+In the modern day, many of the laws that we follow are not all divine law.
+However, there is a good number that are.
 The Ten Commandments, for instance, are an example of some number of divine law making its way into conventional, modern society.